Start Planning: Book your Manaslu Circuit Adventure for 2024/2025 !

 Food and Accommodation in Manaslu Circuit Trek

-While trekking the Manaslu Circuit, you will primarily be served Dal Bhat Tarkari, a typical Nepali meal, for lunch and dinner.
-The food options are somewhat limited compared to the more frequented Everest Region due to fewer teahouses and a smaller variety of available dishes.
-For breakfast, you can expect to find options such as Tibetan bread served with honey or jam, porridge with local honey, or eggs prepared to your liking (boiled, fried, or scrambled) accompanied by chapati or toast.
 Lunch often mirrors dinner with Dal Bhat being a common staple, but you may also find noodle soups like Thukpa, which are particularly comforting in cooler weather.
 Despite the limitations, the meals provided are nourishing and fitting for the trekking experience, ensuring you have the energy needed to explore this beautiful region.
-To get detailed information, click the article Manaslu Circuit Trek Food.

 As you arrive in Kathmandu, you will be welcomed and picked up, then transferred to a Hotel if you order airport pick-up service.
 You stay in a hotel in Kathmandu.
 Several types of hotels can be found in Kathmandu.
-5-star levels to homestay are available to stay overnight.
-However, we normally provide a 3-star level hotel with breakfast included.
+5-star levels to boutique hotels and homestay are available to stay overnight.
+However, we normally provide a boutique hotel with breakfast included.
 Each member will get a separate room.
 While you are trekking, you are provided tea house accommodation as there is no luxurious hotel or lodges in the Manaslu region.
 So the trek is also called a tea house trek.
 In fact, you can not find a deluxe hotel in the Nepal Himalayas.

 Manaslu Circuit Trek Difficulty (Altitude Sickness, Acclimatization, and Training)